open/close all folders

 - Pick any sandbox game (set in automotive times at least).
 Not only is there absurd amounts of parking on the streets and parking lots of what are analogues of real cities (Los Angeles, New York etc) where parking is HIGHLY difficult in most places, there is of course a (mostly) complete lack of red zones, fire hydrants, etc., and only the occasional handicapped spaces if the programmers remember to put them in (which you can ignore anyway).
 And of course once you parked and have gone to do the mission/buy ammo/whatever, when you come back your automobile is always either right where you left it or neatly parked in a space if you had a more "creative" parking idea.

-- GTA V somewhat subverts the last part of this.
+- GTA V sometimes averts your car staying where it is.
 If you leave any of your non default cars anywhere too long that's not a designated garage/parking area owned by your character, they will disappear.
-Sometimes they show up in the games impound lot, other times they are just gone forever (which can be frustrating if you poured a lot of money into them in the custom shop, but does make logical sense given the setting).
+Sometimes they show up in the game's impound lot, other times they are just gone forever (which can be frustrating if you poured a lot of money into them in the custom shop, but does make logical sense given the setting).

 - Actually mandatory in some games, such as Police Quest III, where you can only park in front of the place you're going to.
 Anywhere else is verboten.